 You may wonder why affiliate marketing’s suitability for B2B has been questioned in the first place.
 Well, it has to do with the problem of finding matching affiliate partners to your program.
 People who can attract business buyers and understand the longer B2B sales cycles.

 While B2C affiliates might not always be a good fit for B2B affiliate programs, setting up a program where both types of affiliates are present is certainly possible.
-In fact, the Supermetrics affiliate program is a good example.
+In fact, the Supermetrics partner program is a good example.
 Our products lend themselves to both B2B and B2C.

 Because referral sales are such a standard practice in B2B, it’s time to look at affiliate marketing just as an extension of it.
 If you’re running a referral program, you’re limited to the promotional efforts of your existing customers.
 Through affiliate marketing, you can expand your network of partners to third-parties who can generate leads and drive sales for your brand.